Who are we?

 Through the IPC students learn to engage with the material in meaningful and exciting ways, such as inquiry-based learning and learning through discovery.
 Thanks to the flexible structure of the IPC, every child can develop according to their own pace and learning style.
 Besides the academic learning goals, the IPC also puts great emphasis on the students’ personal development.
 Qualities such as thoughtfulness, resilience and adaptability are fostered in a systematic way.

 Our aim is to ensure that our students receive high quality Dual Language education from the first year on.
 Our Dual Language Program helps develop our students’ speaking, reading and writing skills building on their existing (first) language skills.
-With the help of an English class teacher on three days and a Dutch class teacher on two days, students are enabled to explore and learn in both languages.
+With the help of an Dutch class teacher on three days and a English class teacher on two days, students are enabled to explore and learn in both languages.

 Furthermore, DENISE places high value on intercultural competence development.
 Through the International Mindedness goals of the IPC and through an additional intercultural competence program, students learn to interact and cooperate with each other, to be respectful and open towards others, to solve problems together and to consider issues from multiple perspectives.
 Finally, DENISE wants to be a place where parents actively participate and help form the program’s international profile.